Last update: 9/7/2021

 Many of Iceland’s most famous attractions are currently open, including Hallgrimskirkja Church, one of the most popular places to visit in Reykjavik.

-Also, if you were hoping to take a dip in the Blue Lagoon, one of the best things to do in Iceland, it’s temporarily closed until April 16, 2021.
+Also, if you were hoping to take a dip in the Blue Lagoon, one of the best things to do in Iceland, it’s currently open and accepting bookings.
 If you do decide to visit this hot spring, check out our guide to the Iceland Blue Lagoon.

-You may even want to take a Northern Lights tour while you’re in Iceland.
-Because of the 10-person limit on gatherings, tour groups are limited to just 10 people, so be sure to book your tour in advance (check our rankings of the best Northern Lights tours from Reykjavik).
+You may even want to take a Northern Lights tour while you’re in Iceland. tour group sizes may be limited, so be sure to book your tour in advance (check our rankings of the best Northern Lights tours from Reykjavik).

 Whale watching tours in Iceland are also running with the same protocols, so check our guide if you’re interested in that activity.